bahtiyartan/troia/docs/44DateOperations_.rst

 Database & Date Format
 ----------------------

 Date formats can be configured for each user, but on database layer only one date/datetime format is used.
 This format is configured on Database section of "SYST06 - System Parameters" transaction.
+System automatically formats date related variables and table cells for database interactions without any TROIA level efford.

 +-------------------+--------------------------------------------+
 |GETDBDATESTR()     |                                            |